iosvaldo/p1-mock-cc-ramen-raker/README.md

 As a user, I can:

-- See all ramen images in the `div` with the id of `ramen-menu`.
-When the page loads, request the data from the server to get all the ramen objects.
-Then, display the image for each of the ramen using an `img` tag inside the `#ramen-menu` div.
+- See all pokemon images in the `div` with the id of `pokemon__menu`.
+When the page loads, request the data from the server to get all the pokemon objects.
+Then, display the image for each of the pokemon using an `img` tag inside the `#pokemon__menu` div.
-- Click on an image from the `#ramen-menu` div and see all the info about that ramen displayed inside the `#ramen-detail` div and where it says `insert comment here` and `insert rating here`.
+- Click on an image from the `#pokemon__menu` div and see all the info about that pokemon displayed inside the `#pokemon__detail` div and where it says `insert comment here` and `insert rating here`.
-- Create a new ramen after submitting the `new-ramen` form.
-The new ramen should be added to the`#ramen-menu` div.
-The new ramen does not need to persist; in other words, if you refresh the page, it's okay that the new ramen is no longer on the page.
+- Create a new pokemon after submitting the `new__pokemon` form.
+The new pokemon should be added to the`#pokemon__menu` div.
+The new pokemon does not need to persist; in other words, if you refresh the page, it's okay that the new pokemon is no longer on the page.

 ## Advanced Deliverables